Stratego: Japanese Military Chess

+There are at least three different versions of Gunjin Shogi, distinguished by the number of pieces controlled by each player as well as the size of the board.
+The 23- and 31-piece versions are similar, influenced by the technology of World War I, and the 25-piece version is a more recent development, incorporating technologies developed during World War II.

 French L'Attaque

-In nearly its present form Stratego appeared in France from La Samaritaine in 1910, and then in Britain before World War I, as a game called L'attaque.
+In nearly its present form Stratego appeared in France from La Samaritaine in 1910, and then in Britain before World War I, as a game called L'Attaque.
 Historian and game collector Thierry Depaulis writes:

 It was in fact designed by a lady, Mademoiselle Hermance Edan, who filed a patent for a "jeu de bataille avec pièces mobiles sur damier" (a battle game with mobile pieces on a gameboard) on 1908-11-26.
 The patent was released by the French Patent Office in 1909 (patent #396.795).
 Hermance Edan had given no name to her game but a French manufacturer named Au Jeu Retrouvé was selling the game as L'Attaque as early as 1910.

-Depaulis further notes that the 1910 version was played with 36 pieces per player on a 9×10 board and the armies were divided into red and blue colors.
+The French patent has 36 pieces for each player and also has a slightly different board layout, but it introduced the same hierarchical rules of attack and movement followed by modern versions of the game.
+Depaulis further notes the 1910 version had two armies, divided into red and blue colors.
 The rules of L'attaque were basically the same as for the game we know as Stratego.
 It featured standing cardboard rectangular pieces, color printed with soldiers who wore contemporary (to 1900) uniforms, not Napoleonic uniforms.
 In papers of her estate, Ms. Edan states that she developed the game in the 1880s.

-L'attaque was later produced in England by game maker H.P.
-Gibson and Sons, who bought the rights to the game in 1925, at least until the 1970s, initially retaining the French name before changing it.

-The early H. P. Gibson & Sons games
+H. P. Gibson & Sons games

+The publishing rights for L'Attaque were acquired for the United Kingdom by game maker H.P.
+Gibson and Sons in 1925, retaining the French name through at least the 1970s.
+Gibsons also produced several modified forms of the game, at least one of which predates the acquisition of the rights: